Primal dual methods for Wasserstein gradient flows: Numerical results

 inspired by the porous medium equation described in the previous section (\ref{PMEeqn}).
 When $V$ is a confining drift potential, all solutions approach the unique steady state

 where $C>0$ depends on the mass of the initial data, so that $\int \rho_\infty \rd x = \int \rho_0 \rd x $, see \cite{CaTo00,CJMTU}.

-In Figure \ref{fig:FK1D}, we simulate the evolution of solutions to the nonlinear Fokker-Planck equation with $V(x) = \frac{x^2}{2}$, $m=2$, and initial data given by a Gaussian with mean $\mu =0$ and variance $\theta = 0.2$ (\ref{gaussian}).
+In Figure \ref{fig:FK1D}, we simulate the evolution of solutions to the nonlinear Fokker-Planck equation with $V(x) = x^2 $, $m=2$, and initial data given by a Gaussian with mean $\mu =0$ and variance $\theta = 0.2$ (\ref{gaussian}).
 On the left, we plot the evolution of the density $\rho(x,t)$ towards the steady state $\rho_\infty(x)$.
 On the right, we compute the rate of decay of the corresponding energy (\ref{eqn:energy}) as a function of time, observing exponential decay as the solution approaches equilibrium.
 In this way, our method recovers analytic results on convergence to equilibrium of Carrillo, DiFrancesco, and Toscani \cite{CaTo00, CDT07}.

-In Figure~\ref{fig:FK1D-conv}, we analyze how the rate of convergence depends on the outer time step $\tau$ of the JKO scheme, for sufficiently small inner time step $\Delta t = 0.1$ and spacial discretization $\Delta x = 0.04$.
+In Figure~\ref{fig:FK1D-conv}, we analyze how the rate of convergence depends on the outer time step $\tau$ of the scheme, for sufficiently small inner time step $\Delta t = 0.1$ and spacial discretization $\Delta x = 0.04$.
 We compute the error

-We observe slightly faster than first order convergence for the traditional JKO scheme ($\energy^h = \F^h$), and second order convergence for the new higher order scheme ($\energy^h = \H^h$).
+We observe slightly faster than first order convergence for the traditional JKO scheme ($\energy^h = \F^h$), and higher order convergence for the new Crank-Nicolson inspired scheme ($\energy^h = \H^h$).
 We believe this improvement in the rate of convergence as compared to our previous example for the porous medium equation, Figure \ref{fig:convg}, is due to the rapid convergence to the steady state $\rho_\infty$.